dockur/windows-arm/docs/environment.md

 This page lists all the environment variables that can be used to configure the container.

+An empty default means the variable is unset and its value is determined automatically when applicable.

 ## 🪟 Windows

 | Variable | Default | Description |